thenimaaa/YouTube-Language-Keyword-Filter/README.md

 # YouTube Language Keyword Filter

 The "YouTube Language & Keyword Filter" is a powerful Firefox add-on designed to enhance your YouTube experience.
-It allows you to filter videos based on languages and specific keywords, enabling you to focus on content that interests you while hiding videos that don't meet your preferences.
+It allows you to filter (Block) videos based on languages and specific keywords, enabling you to focus on content that interests you while hiding videos that don't meet your preferences.

 ![Image](https://github.com/user-attachments/assets/db8c797b-2de1-4453-b6e2-e3d3bbb908d1)